 You must freeze your credit at all three bureaus separately:

 Each freeze takes about 5 minutes online.
-You will create an account (or log into an existing one) and request the freeze.
-You receive a PIN or password that you will need to temporarily lift the freeze later.
+You will create an account and request the freeze.
+You receive a PIN or password needed to temporarily lift the freeze later.

-When you need to lift the freeze: If you apply for a new credit card, mortgage, auto loan, or apartment, the lender needs to check your credit.
-You temporarily lift (“thaw”) the freeze at the specific bureau the lender uses (they will tell you which one).
+When you need to lift the freeze: If you apply for a new card, mortgage, or auto loan, the lender needs to check your credit.
+You temporarily lift (“thaw”) the freeze at the specific bureau the lender uses.
 You can lift it for a specific time period (1 day, 1 week) and it refreezes automatically.

-This is the #1 recommendation.
-Every financial expert, from the Consumer Financial Protection Bureau (CFPB) to NerdWallet to Clark Howard, recommends freezing your credit as the baseline identity theft prevention.
+This is the #1 recommendation from every financial expert, from the CFPB to Clark Howard.
 If you do nothing else in this guide, do this.

 Beyond the credit freeze: layered protection